Shaun Barker: Blackpool

 Barker joined Blackpool on 2 August 2006 on a free transfer, after turning down two offers of a new contract from Rotherham.
 He signed a two-year contract with an option for a further year.
 Although he was signed originally as a centre-half, he was used as a right-back.

 His first goal for Blackpool was a last-minute winner against Dario Gradi's Crewe Alexandra on 21 October 2006, ten minutes after The Seasiders had been reduced to ten men through Simon Gillett's dismissal.
 He captained the side for the first time on 6 March 2007, in a 2–0 home win against AFC Bournemouth.
 Barker was one of two ever-present players during Blackpool's 2007–08 league season, the other being Paul Rachubka.
-He was also the vice captain for the season.
+He was also the vice-captain for the season.

 For the 2008–09 season, Rob Edwards was named as the "on-field" captain, with Barker as vice-captain and club captain.
 On 1 September 2008, Barker was named in the Press Association's Championship "Team of the Week" following his performance in the club's match at Southampton on 30 August.
 On 18 October 2008 he made his 100th league appearance for The Seasiders, in their 0–0 draw against Doncaster Rovers at the Keepmoat Stadium.

-In the second half of the 2008–09 season, when Tony Parkes took over as caretaker manager, "Reggie", as he is known by Blackpool supporters, was moved to his usual centre-back role and cemented his place in that position.
+In the second half of the 2008–09 season, when Tony Parkes took over as caretaker manager, Barker was moved to his usual centre-back role and cemented his place in that position.
 His performances led to his being linked with a move to Derby County, which Blackpool chairman Karl Oyston angrily dismissed, saying that "we've not had an offer from Derby... so unless anything changes drastically between now and August then he [Barker] will be starting here next season".
 It was later revealed that Derby had submitted a formal bid for Barker, believed to be in the region of £400,000, which was rejected.